Al-Ashdaq: Life

 Amr was the son of the Umayyad statesman Sa'id ibn al-As and Umm al-Banin bint al-Hakam, the sister of another Umayyad statesman, Marwan ibn al-Hakam.
-He was nicknamed "al-Ashdaq" (the Widemouthed).
+He was nicknamed al-Ashdaq ('the Widemouthed').
 When Sa'id died in 679, al-Ashdaq became the leader of this branch of the Umayyad clan.
 At the end of the reign of Caliph Mu'awiya I, he was governor of Mecca but was then appointed the governor of Medina at the accession of Caliph Yazid I. When the Umayyads were driven out of Mecca during the revolt of Abd Allah ibn al-Zubayr in 682, al-Ashdaq was ordered by Yazid to send an army against the Zubayrids in the city.
 Al-Ashdaq appointed Ibn al-Zubayr's brother, Amr, to lead the expedition, but the force was defeated and Amr was executed by Ibn al-Zubayr.
 Toward the end of 683, al-Ashdaq was dismissed.
 Yazid died and was succeeded by his son Mu'awiya II.
 The latter was ill and died a few months later, causing a leadership crisis in the Umayyad Caliphate, during which most of its provinces recognized Ibn al-Zubayr as caliph.

 When the pro-Umayyad Arab tribal nobility of Syria, chief among them the chief of the Banu Kalb, elected Marwan ibn al-Hakam as caliph at the Jabiya summit of 684, it was stipulated that Yazid's then-young son Khalid would succeed Marwan, followed by al-Ashdaq.
 The latter commanded the right wing of Marwan's army during the Battle of Marj Rahit later that year, in which the Umayyads scored a resounding victory over the pro-Zubayrid Qaysi tribes of Syria.
 Al-Ashdaq took part in Marwan's expedition to wrest control of Egypt from its Zubayrid governor in 685.
 After the Umayyad victory, al-Ashdaq proclaimed Marwan's sovereignty from the pulpit of the mosque in the provincial capital Fustat.
 Afterward, he was dispatched by Marwan to stave off an invasion of Palestine by Mus'ab ibn al-Zubayr, who tried to conquer Umayyad Syria in Marwan's absence.
 He then joined Marwan and took up residence in the Umayyad capital of Damascus.
-The caliph remained wary of al-Ashdaq's ambitions to the caliphate, particularly due to his popularity among the Syrian Arab nobility and his close kinship to Marwan, who was his maternal uncle and paternal relative as well.
-Marwan resolved to avoid the potential leadership bids of al-Ashdaq and Khalid by having his sons Abd al-Malik and Abd al-Aziz, in that order, recognized by the Syrian nobility as his chosen successors.
+Marwan was wary of al-Ashdaq's ambitions to the caliphate, particularly due to their close kinship (Marwan was both a maternal uncle and paternal relative of al-Ashdaq) and his popularity among the Syrian Arab nobility.
+Marwan resolved to void the leadership bids of al-Ashdaq and Khalid by having his own sons Abd al-Malik and Abd al-Aziz, in that order, recognized by the Syrian nobility as his chosen successors.